Vlado Mirosevic

-Vlado Mirosevic Verdugo (born 23 May 1987 in Arica) is a Chilean political scientist and politician who currently serves as President of the Chamber of Deputies of Chile.
+Vlado Mirosevic Verdugo (born 23 May 1987) is a Chilean political scientist and politician who served as President of the Chamber of Deputies of Chile in 2022 to 2023.
 He is one of the founders of the Liberal Party of Chile, and served as its president until January 2016.
-He has since 2014 been serving as deputy for the 1st district, the Region of Arica and Parinacota.
+He has since 2014 been serving as deputy for District 1, the Region of Arica and Parinacota.

 Biography

-Vlado Mirosevic was born in Arica in 1987.
+Vlado Mirosevic was born in Arica in 1987, and has Croatian ancestry from his mother's side of the family.
 He studied at "Collegio Andino" in his hometown.
 He served as the leader of the student council during middle school and later as president of the Federation of High School students of Arica and Parinacota (FESAP) in 2003 and 2004.